ScreenPort SDI+ USER GUIDE

-Access Point Mode transforms how you can use your ScreenPort device.
+Access Point Mode transforms how you can use your ScreenPort SDI+ device.
 Instead of relying on existing Wi-Fi infrastructure, ScreenPort can create its own Wi-Fi network with support for up to 8 wireless clients.
 This mode requires firmware 2.54 or higher and ScreenPort app 1.6 or higher.

 Tap the LOAD/SELECT button to switch between load and selection modes.
 When the load mode is active, you can tap the clip thumbnail to load the clip into the viewer.